CAUSES OF TMJ DISORDERS

 THE FEMALE JAWBONE GROWTH PATTERN - The link between jaw muscle weakness and restricted jawbone growth explains why females after puberty are the primary victims of TMJ disorders.
 Their jaw muscles do not develop as rapidly as male jaw muscles during and after the post-pubertal growth spurt, causing their mandibles to rotate down and back more than males.
 This difference in the growth pattern of the male and female mandibles can be seen in Behrents' comparison of the average male and female adult growth patterns, seen below.
 Solid line is earlier, dotted line is later.

 THE TROUBLE WITH OVERBITE - is important to understand and not generally recognized, because dentists are taught in dental school that overbite is normal.
 We even learned that the front teeth should contact lightly when the back teeth contact in CR.
-We didn't learn that, in natural human dentitions, the front teeth do not contact until the mandible is shifted anteriorly; and that the role of overbite was to align the dental arches in childhood and prevent the early fast forward growth of the mandible from pushing the lower teeth past the upper teeth.
-Later, the mandibular anterior teeth gradually ride up the palatal surfaces of the maxillary anterior teeth onto a stable anterior bracing platform for the mandible.
-Today, our bites and our soft food diets inhibit these horizontal growth patterns.
-When horizontal growth is restricted, it is redirected down and back.
+We didn't learn that, in natural human dentitions, the front teeth do not contact until the mandible is shifted anteriorly, and the role of overbite was to align the dental arches in childhood to prevent the early fast forward growth of the mandible from pushing the lower teeth past the upper teeth.
+During adulthood, overbite diminishes as the mandibular anterior teeth gradually ride up the palatal surfaces of the maxillary anterior teeth onto a stable anterior bracing platform for the mandible.

 1. Behrents RG.
 Growth in the aging craniofacial skeleton.
 Ann Arbor: University of Michigan center for Human Growth and Development, 1985.